 Although Dear Black Fathers was founded by one person, its messaging and community has grown significantly largely because of the genuine support by many other fathers, mothers, sons, daughters, and everyday Philadelphia residents who share the same vision and values around wanting to help strengthen families and the communities in which they live.

 Dear Black Fathers is about inspiring and empowering fathers to be self-aware, self-reliant, and self-actualized.
 Our focus is black fathers, but our hearts and minds are always centered on black families as a whole.
-It takes a village, and we at Dear Black Fathers understand that without the support of black mothers, sons, and daughters, we could not achieve our mission which is to make a positive impact on all black fathers and their families.
+It takes a village, and Dear Black Fathers understand that without the support of black mothers, sons, and daughters, we could not achieve our mission to make a positive impact on black families as whole.

 That's why Dear Black Fathers support activities family friendly and create messaging that speaks to ALL members of a family household - single parent, two parent, blended families, and more.
-As we continue to learn and grow in this space, we will remain rooted in our cultural values and foundational principles around creating more equitable, just, and safe environment for black fathers to learn, thrive, support their communities, and build legacies for their families.
+As we continue to learn and grow in this space, we will remain rooted in our cultural values and foundational principles around creating supportive and safe environments for black fathers to learn, thrive, support their communities and build legacies for their families.